JoeyRudd/ai-fitness-coach/knowledge_base/02_training_intensity.md

 # Training Intensity: How Hard Should You Push?

+## TL;DR
+Use RIR (reps in reserve).
+For strength and muscle, most sets should finish around 0–2 RIR with strict form.

+Search terms: RIR, intensity, effort, form

 Understanding the right intensity for your workouts is crucial for making progress while staying safe and avoiding injury.

 ## What is RIR (Reps in Reserve)?